-The software I use has the ability to personalise the content (address the subscriber by name, send only content that they have expressed an interest in etc) and you can chose to have the notification sent out like a normal message or a silent message (a notification will show up, but it wont make the notification sound).
+The software I use has the ability to personalise the content (address the subscriber by name, send only content that they have expressed an interest in etc) and you can choose to have the notification sent out like a normal message or a silent message (a notification will show up, but it won’t make the notification sound).

 I haven’t made a big effort to publicise the messenger subscription service, although I do link to it in every weekly horoscope.
 The audience (broadcast list) is small, but it seems to go down really well with the people that are subscribed.

 I will usually get at least one or two comments from subscribers thanking me for sending the message to them.
-I suspect that receiving the notifications through messenger, and my using their first name in the Facebook messages makes them feel like it is a more personal message.
+I suspect that receiving the notifications through messenger, and by using their first name in the Facebook messages make them feel like it is a more personal message.

 There is the ability for the subscriber to unsubscribe or pause the notifications, but a lot of the initial sign-ups look to be too easily made by people pushing the subscribe button when something pops up.
 Some may think that they are just giving permission to accept cookies (without really looking at what the pop up mentions) and then become resentful about being subscribed.